AmitMizrahi123/Cost-Manager-REStful-Web-Services/README.md

 # Node-Calculator

-Calculator made with Nodejs,
+Calculator made with Nodejs.
-Express connected to Mongodb performs basic operations such as addition and division, calculate the average student by semester or by year.
+Express connected to Mongodb performs basic operations such as addition and division. calculate the average student by semester or by year.

 installation guide :